 This mandatory report only searches the incorporated names within the Information Services Corporation in the Province of Saskatchewan.
 The name approval is at the discretion of the Province of Saskatchewan and does not warrant any issue over name conflict.
 The government fee is $51.94.
 Our office will assist you in providing the Name Availability proposal and acceptance.

-When completing the mandatory Name Approval with the Saskatchewan government, there are many areas of information not providing within their report and analysis including if there are existing federal corporations or Canadian trademarks along with business names within most jurisdiction in Canada.
+When completing the mandatory Name Approval with the Saskatchewan government, there are many areas of information not providing within their search and analysis including if there are existing federal corporations or Canadian trademarks along with business names within most jurisdiction in Canada.
 To obtain a better view of existing businesses in Canada, it may be suitable to complete this secondary search request for further insight and analysis into any potential conflicts to your proposed name.

 You may wish to incorporate a numbered corporation in Saskatchewan.
 The corporate number is provided by the Province of Saskatchewan.
 The legal element is to be chosen by you.
-An example of this is 01234456 Sask.
-Ltd.
+An example of this is 01234456 Saskatchewan Ltd.